GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 Gluu Server CE supports UMA protection for SCIM endpoints from version 2.4.0 onwards.
 This functionality is built-in and does not require any special package or installation.

 !!!
 Note
-    Gluu server 3.1.0 supports UMA 2.0 - the latest version of the standard.
+    Gluu server 3.1.0 and later supports UMA 2.0 - the latest version of the standard.
 UMA 1.0.1 is not supported anylonger.

 ### Actors involved in protection

-This section condenses some important aspects to be aware of when protecting your SCIM API by UMA.
-For instance, it's important to familiarize yourself with the different parties interacting in the process, namely a resource owner, a client, a resource server, and an authorization server.
+This section condenses some important concepts of UMA.
+It's good to familiarize yourself with the different parties interacting in the process, namely a resource owner, a client, a resource server, and an authorization server.

 - For the case of SCIM, the "resource" is what we are intended to protect, i.e. our database of users and groups stored in LDAP.
 More exactly we are interested in protecting the set of URLs that expose our data, in other words, the so-called "SCIM endpoint" - something that looks like this: `http://<your_host>/identity/restv1/scim/v2/`.